Lashana Lynch, Forest Whittaker and Eva Longoria among stars at Cannes opening

 Hollywood stars including Lashana Lynch, Nikolaj Coster-Waldau, Eva Longoria and Forest Whittaker were photographed on the red carpet of the Cannes Film Festival.

-Volodymyr Zelensky delivered a surprise message at the opening ceremony of the prestigious event.
+Volodymyr Zelenskiy delivered a surprise message at the opening ceremony of the prestigious event.

 The Ukrainian president told audiences at the 75th annual awards that it was “necessary for cinema not to be silent”, during a message that was translated live into French and given a standing ovation.